brianzi/blossom/README.md

 data storage model; computations are often cheap.

-In this model, pointers always refer to vertices, the concept of "edges" is not directly mirrored in the data model.
+In this model, pointers always refer to vertices, the concept of "edges" is not mirrored as a structure in the data model.
 Each pointer can take a special value NONE.
-In fact, we store a list of vertices, and for each vertex we store a list of adjacent vertices, together with the weight of the corresponding edges, which is the input to the problem.
-No vertex adjacency list is ever modified after creation.
+In fact, we store a list of vertices, and for each vertex we store a list of adjacent vertices, together with the weight of the corresponding edges, which is the input to the problem (a sparse adjacency matrix) The vertex adjacency list is not modified after creation.
 This list is the input to the algorithm, but it might be extended by blossom pseudo vertices at runtime.